 And no, we're not talking about the Michael Jackson classic - as awesome as that is.
 Instead I'm talking about my latest addiction, Thriller: a British TV anthology series from the seventies created by Brian Clemens, which is all about, er, thrillers.
 Don't you just love it when a television show does exactly what it says on the tin?
 (Or in this case, screen!)

 I love anthologies, whether it's in the form of a book or a TV series.
 There's a lot to be said about getting a story into a short piece of writing or a single thirty to sixty-minute long episode, and it really showcases the talents of the writers.
-I own copies of a few short story collections, and I thought I'd seen - or at least heard of - pretty much all the TV anthologies out there.
-But that was until I recently stumbled across this TV series called Thriller: a collection of self-contained episodes where - as the title of the show suggests - each story revolves around themes of murder, suspense or the supernatural.
+I own copies of a few short-story collections, and I thought I'd seen - or at least heard of - pretty much all the TV anthologies out there.
+But that was until I recently stumbled across this TV series called Thriller; a collection of self-contained episodes where - as the title of the show suggests - each story revolves around themes of murder, suspense or the supernatural.
 Not too disimilar to Tales of the Unexpected - but definitely longer!

 Everyone who knows me knows that I absolutely love the suspense genre, so a TV series that showed individual suspense-filled stories, brimming with mystery and intrigue was right up my street.
 I watched the first episode - Lady Killer (known in America as Death Policy) and I was hooked!
 Since then, every night has pretty much been Thriller night for me as I settle down after a long day with yet another thrilling episode.
 It really is gripping stuff - so well written and the acting is superb.
 Well OK, according to some of the reviews, the acting has been described as 'wooden' or 'over the top,' but each to their own and all that.
 And in any case, the slightly wooden acting fits in well with the seventies thriller genre, I think!
 Furthermore there's not much in the way of blood and gore - ironic considering the grisly subject matter - so it's perfect for me!
 Plus there's no sex or swearing which is great for my mum!

 I'm still working my way through the episodes and have already seen a good number of them.
 I have my favourites, and I have my 'that was just all right' episodes, but I'd have to say that so far my favourite seems to be episode eight of the first series, entitled File it Under Fear starring Lipman as a librarian who becomes obsessed with trying to discover the identity of a serial killer, especially after her friend becomes one of his victims.
-And fans have raved about Coffin For the Bride starring Mirren and claim it's a stand-out episode so I can't wait to see it.
+And fans have raved about Coffin For the Bride starring Helen Mirren (before she became Dame Helen!) and claim it's a stand-out episode so I can't wait to see it.
 Sign It Death was also pretty good.

 Judging by the comments from viewers, the episodes which have a supernatural theme seem to be everyone's least favourite episodes.
-I personally don't mind them but I do much prefer the classic crimes and murder mysteries.
-Though I have to say that so far, If It's a Man, Hang Up - although not a bad episode - has been my least favourite episode which is a shame because I was so looking forward to watching that one: an episode in which viewers saw a model receiving menacing, anonymous phone calls.
+I personally don't mind them but I have to say that I do prefer the classic crimes and murder mysteries.
+So far though, the episode entitled If It's a Man, Hang Up - although not a bad episode - has been my least favourite episode which is a shame because I was so looking forward to watching that one: an episode in which viewers saw a model receiving menacing, anonymous phone calls.
 I like a few twists and turns in a story but when there's more twists and turns than a roller coaster ride at Alton Towers then it gets a bit too much, even for me!

 I've introduced my mate Pancakes to it because she does love her mysteries.
 And I tried to introduce my mate MJ to Thriller as he loves old TV shows but what do you know?
 He only went and had the box set, didn't he!
 I told him off for not telling me about this amazing show much sooner but well... he's forgiven now!
 I don't mind admitting that I don't watch much in the way of 'modern' TV shows these days, so well-written, well-acted, quality TV shows from back in the day are a real treat for someone like me who loves a bit of vintage telly.
 I even enjoyed the sight and sounds of the ATV ident right before Thriller's opening credits.
 Pure old school!